-Video interviewing is becoming a more and more popular option for recruiters as it is more time effective than managing the schedules and travel of multiple people.
+Due to COVID-19, video interviewing is becoming a popular option for companies that are continuing to hire talent.
 If you are currently job seeking, you may have a video interview coming up in the future!

 What is a video interview?

 A video interview is an interview that takes place remotely using your webcam on your laptop or desktop computer instead of sitting in a room with an interviewer.
 A “synchronous” video interview is live- meaning the interview is not being recorded for later viewing, but it is a real-time conversation with the employer.
 This article will focus on the “asynchronous interview” where you record your responses for the interviewer to watch later.

 Depending on the company’s preferences, the platform could look different for every interview, but the general concepts will remain the same.
 If a company invites you to video interview, the process will resemble the following:

 - You will receive an invitation via email with instructions, a link to the video interviewing platform, and a deadline.
 You will need to complete the interview before the given deadline, but that is the only scheduling restraint (you could do your interview at 3 in the morning if you wanted to!)

 - The platform will go over some brief instructions on how to navigate your interview.
 The platform will suggest that you test your sound and video to ensure that there are no technical issues.
 This is a highly recommended step to take, as you want to be certain that the employer can see you clearly and hear all of the detail in your responses!

 - The platform will send you through a couple practice questions.
 These practices are not part of the interview, but help you get adjusted to this different type of interview.
 It is again recommended that you complete this step so that you feel more comfortable when the actual interview begins.